Complementary and Alternative Therapies for Depression

 Access Bars Healing

-The Access Bars involves an Access Bars facilitator lightly touching 32 different points on your head.
+The Access Bars involve the Access Bars facilitator, dabbing 32 different points on your head.
 One has to lie on a table and relax.
 They gently release the built-up stress in your body and mind.
-The session takes about an hour and is said to stimulate positive change in the brain.
+The session takes about an hour and it stimulates a positive change in the brain.
 It facilitates the release of fixed points of view that block you from experiencing joy, peace, and happiness.
-It improves sleep, mood, hastens healing and calms you down.
+It improves sleep, and the mood hastens healing and calms you down.

 A few years ago, my depression was at its worst.
 I was suicidal.
-My friend, Moushmi mentioned Access Bars therapy in Mumbai.
+My friend, Moushmi, mentioned Access Bars therapy in Mumbai.
 I was so desperate that I was ready to clutch at any straw.
-My mindset was willing and receptive and ready to believe that the Access Bars could cure me of my mental illness.
-I took a seven-day session and by the end of it, I was good to travel home alone.
-It relieved me from anxiety and depression and I can vouch for that.
+My mindset was willing and receptive to believe that the Access Bars could cure me of my mental illness.
+I took a seven-day session and by the end of it; I was good to travel home alone.
+It relieved me of anxiety and depression and I can vouch for that.